oras-project/oras/docs/proposals/multi-arch-image-mgmt.md

 ### Problem statement

-Specifically, there are limitations and problems to create and manage multi-arch images using _docker_ or other registry clients:
+Specifically, there are limitations and problems to create and manage multi-arch images using `docker` or `docker buildx`:

+### Lack of native support for local environment

+`docker buildx` confuses developers who are expecting to immediately run a multi-arch image after a successful build.
+Because `docker buildx` targets multiple architectures, it must be saved to a repository, not local storage.
+This requires the multi-arch image push to a repository and then a pull to run and test locally, which is inefficient for local development and testing.

+In addition, `docker buildx` sometimes relies on a remote builder for the target architectures which do not match the build machine.
+Using a remote builder is also not convenient for testing changes.

-#### Rely on remote registry
+#### Rely on remote registry to create multi-arch image

-A DevOps engineer Andy wants to create a multi-arch image locally so that he can inspect and test in a development environment before publishing to the registry.
-However, Andy has to push each arch-specific image to the registry and compose all these images from a registry when using [docker manifest create](https://docs.docker.com/reference/cli/docker/manifest/create/) to create a multi-arch image.
+[`docker manifest`](https://docs.docker.com/reference/cli/docker/manifest/create/) and [`docker buildx imagetools create`](https://docs.docker.com/reference/cli/docker/buildx/imagetools/create/) requires the separate arch-specific images (with different architectures/variants) to be pushed to a registry before creating an image index or manifest list.
+Normally, developers want to create a multi-arch image locally so that they can test in a development environment before publishing to the registry.

-These arch-specific images become redundant in the registry since image consumers reference the multi-arch image by a tag.
-Andy has to clean these arch-specific images manually.
+This is not convenient for local development and testing.
 Moreover, relying on a remote registry to create a multi-arch image is not acceptable in an air-gapped environment.

 #### Hard to compose and update a multi-arch image